Georgia Tann: Tennessee Children's Home Society

-Alma Walton and Regina Warner both worked for Tann, and made a trip every three weeks with four to six babies in tow: Walton to California and Warner to New York.
-They would rent hotel rooms where they would meet with prospective adoptive parents, most of whom were wealthy.
+Alma Walton and Regina Waggoner worked for Tann and made a trip every three weeks with four to six babies: Walton to California and Waggoner to New York.
+They would rent hotel rooms to meet with prospective adoptive parents, most of whom were wealthy.
 Each couple would pay US$700 in a check made out to "Georgia Tann."
 Additionally, Tann might charge prospective parents for background checks she had never pursued, air travel costs at exorbitant rates, and adoption paperwork at five times the actual cost.
 The state of Tennessee itself was contributing US$61,000 a year to the agency, with 31 percent of that money going towards the Memphis branch.

-Profits were kept in a secret bank account under a false corporation name at the time.
-It is alleged that she pocketed 80 to 90 percent of the fees from these adoptions for her own personal use.
+Profits were kept in a secret bank account under a false corporation name.
+It is alleged that she pocketed 80 to 90 percent of the fees from these adoptions for her personal use.
 She also failed to report the income to either the Society's board or the Internal Revenue Service.
 In a 1979 interview with the Los Angeles Times, Tennessee special prosecutor Robert Taylor reported that 1,200 children were adopted out of the home between 1944 and 1950, but only a few of them remained with Tennessee families.

 Notable personalities who used Tann's services included actress Joan Crawford (twin daughters, Cathy and Cynthia were adopted through the agency while daughter Christina Crawford and son Christopher were adopted through other agencies).
 June Allyson and husband Dick Powell also used the Memphis-based home for adopting a child, as did the adoptive parents of professional wrestler Ric Flair.
 New York Governor Herbert Lehman, who signed a law sealing birth certificates from New York adoptees in 1935, also adopted a child through the agency.